-Home » Land UXO Services » UXO Risk Assessments » Preliminary UXO Risk Assessment
+Home » UXO Services » UXO Risk Assessments » Preliminary UXO Risk Assessment

 What is a Preliminary UXO Risk Assessment?

 Our Preliminary UXO Risk Assessment is the first stage in our UXO risk mitigation strategy.
-It provides an essential screening check that highlights whether further investigation is required which is quick, cost-effective and reliable.
+It provides an essential screening check that highlights whether further investigation is required in the form of a Detailed UXO Risk Assessment.

 Our reports utilise extensive historical digital archives, library resources, maps and internet sources as well as unique UXO geo-databases – which include datasets that are not available in the public domain.

-A Preliminary UXO Risk Assessment report costs only £150 and is produced by our dedicated in-house Research Team, and are usually completed within 1-2 working days of your order.
+A Preliminary UXO Risk Assessment report costs only £150, and is produced by our dedicated in-house Research Team.
+They are usually completed within 24 hours of your order.
+If you need a quicker answer, contact our team, and we will be able to do some immediate background research.
+We can provide discounts for multiple/bulk orders.

-Our risk assessment reports make use of any data that is available to us offline or online and we consider factors such as historic land use, site location history, recorded bomb damage, frequency of access and the proposed scope of works.
+Each preliminary reports make use of any data that is readily available to us online or offline, and considers factors such as historic land use, site location history, recorded bomb damage, frequency of access and the proposed scope of works.

 This does not necessarily mean that your project is at risk, but rather we cannot make a full assessment with the current information available, and we will explain why we recommend that more research is undertaken.